fortinetdev/terraform-provider-fortios/website/docs/r/fortios_systemdhcp_server.html.markdown

 * `ddns_key` - DDNS update key (base 64 encoding).
 * `ddns_ttl` - TTL.
 * `vci_match` - Enable/disable vendor class identifier (VCI) matching.
 When enabled only DHCP requests with a matching VCI are served.
 * `vci_string` - One or more VCI strings in quotes separated by spaces.
+The structure of `vci_string` block is documented below.
 * `exclude_range` - Exclude one or more ranges of IP addresses from being assigned to clients.
+The structure of `exclude_range` block is documented below.
 * `reserved_address` - Options for the DHCP server to assign IP settings to specific MAC addresses.
+The structure of `reserved_address` block is documented below.

 The `ip_range` block supports: